Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- snapping for rulers on grid and brick
 - [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
-- [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the options and context menu)
+- [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)
 - [target 1.8] MISSING FEATURE (many users): A feature to set a budget of parts and let BlueBrick warn you when you reach the budget
 - [target 1.8] MISSING FEATURE (Alban): Add a setting to select the first panel of the Part lib when the application start
 - MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw